 Other airlines have already started flying again or are planning to soon.
 For example:

 Yes, absolutely.
 Here at Guide to Iceland, we’re committed to ensuring those enjoying our experiences’ safety and welfare.
-We are honoring our cancellation policy fully, which you can read more about in our terms and conditions.
+Therefore, we are honoring our cancellation policy fully, which you can read more about in our terms and conditions.
 In short, you can never lose a booking with us.
 If you choose to cancel your booking, please email us at email@example.com, and we will process your request.

 We look forward to seeing you in Iceland!